 “The area was named for Confederate generals John C. and William E. Upton.
-Upton County covers 1,241 square miles of rocky land in the Edwards Plateau vegetation region; elevations range from 2,300 to 3,000 feet above sea level.
+Upton County covers 1,241 square miles of rocky land in the cool cat casino no deposit bonus vegetation region; elevations range from 2,300 to 3,000 feet above sea level.
 While northern sections of the county are flat, the southern sections are rolling and hilly and are pierced by numerous small lakes.”

 “The county’s exposed limestone surfaces and sandy loam soils are covered with scrub mesquite, greasewood, cacti, catclaw, and grasses.
 King Mountain in the southwest is the area’s highest point; Castle Mountain is fifteen miles north and Moltke Hill is fifteen miles southeast of King Mountain.
 Numerous small lakes drain to the tributaries of the Middle Concho and Pecos rivers.”